What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

 5 Tips to Encourage and Build Each Other Up

-Here are 5 tips for building each other up in a way that can change us and how we navigate our relationships.
+Here are 5 tips for building each other up that change us and how we navigate relationships.

-• If you notice something positive about someone, say it.
-If they have a nice outfit or pair of glasses or more importantly display a special trait, let them know.
+- If you notice something positive about someone, say it.
+Tell them if they have a nice outfit or pair of glasses or display a special trait.
 We have the power to inspire people by expressing our positive thoughts.
 How many times do we hold back compliments?
-It may seem unnatural at first to vocalize kind remarks especially if it has not been modeled or we are shy.
+It may seem unnatural to vocalize kind remarks especially if not modeled to us or we are shy.
 When we genuinely encourage others, it feels good as the giver and receiver of the compliment.

-• Be sensitive to others’ feelings and recognize when they need encouragement.
-We spend a lot of time thinking about ourselves, but when we flip the switch, develop a new pattern, and notice others more, we see things that we may have missed.
-Jesus stresses the importance of prayer when we are putting aside our own needs to encourage and build each other up.
+- Be sensitive to others’ feelings and recognize when they need encouragement.
+We spend a lot of time thinking about ourselves, but when we flip the switch, develop a new pattern, and notice others more, we see things we may have missed.
+Jesus stresses the importance of prayer when putting aside our needs to encourage and build each other up.
 Jesus speaks to his disciples who slept as He faced His darkest hour and prayed in the Garden of Gethsemane:

-• Put our own needs and insecurities aside.
-Day by day as we face our own struggles, this is hard to do.
-But noticing others’ needs is an important part of growing in our spiritual identity.
+- Put our needs and insecurities aside.
+Day by day as we face struggles, this is hard to do.
+But noticing others’ needs is part of growing our spiritual identity.
 Spiritual growth goes hand in hand with generously serving others.
 At times, we serve not out of an overabundance of energy but from the knowledge that we are children of God who can draw from His strength and pour out love to others.

-• Remember you are the beloved child of Jesus, the King of kings.
+- Remember you are the beloved child of Jesus, the King of Kings.
 He loved you so much that He died that you may experience abundant life.
 Embracing the knowledge that we are uniquely made and loved, helps us see others through the eyes of Christ instead of our flawed vision.
+Sharing stories of God’s love and mercy encourages others.
 When we walk in this confidence, encouraging others becomes a natural extension of our identity in Christ.

-• Study and memorize scripture.
-The word of God offers solutions to many of our struggles including learning how we can encourage one another.
-Being an encourager can leave us feeling vulnerable, but knowing God’s word will leave us feeling stronger.
-When we know what does the Bible say about encouragement and model it in our life it affects everyone around us.
+- Study and memorize scripture.
+The word of God offers solutions to many of our problems including learning how we can encourage one another.
+Being an encourager can leave us feeling vulnerable, but knowing God’s word leaves us feeling stronger.
+When we know what does the Bible say about encouragement and model it in our lives it affects everyone around us.

 Bible Verses About Encouragement